OpenGene/fastp/README.md

 The sequence distribution of trimmed adapters can be found at the HTML/JSON reports.

+# cutting by quality score
+`fastp` supports per read sliding window cutting by evaluate the mean quality scores in the sliding window, which is similar with how `Trimmomatic` does, but `fastp` is much faster.
+This function is disabled by default, to enable it, you can specify either or both of:
+* -5, --cut_by_quality5              enable per read cutting by quality in front (5')
+* -3, --cut_by_quality3              enable per read cutting by quality in tail (3')

+Please be noted that `--cut_by_quality5` will interfere deduplication for both PE/SE data, and `--cut_by_quality3` will interfere deduplication for SE data, since the deduplication algorithms rely on the exact matchment of coordination regions of the grouped reads/pairs.

+The size of sliding window can be specified with `-W, --cut_window_size`, and the mean quality requirement can be specified with `-M, --cut_mean_quality `

 # unique molecular identifer (UMI) processing
 UMI is useful for duplication elimination and error correction based on generating consesus of reads originated from a same DNA fragment.
 It's usually used in deep sequencing applications like ctDNA sequencing.
 Commonly for Illumina platforms, UMIs can be integrated in two different places: `index` or head of `read`.
 To enable UMI processing, you have to enable `-U` or `--umi` option in the command line, and specify `--umi_loc`  to specify the UMI location, it can be one of: